eliben/pss/README.rst

 --------------

 **pss** needs only Python to run.
-It works with with Python versions 2.6, 2.7 and 3.2 on Linux and Windows.
-Some testing was done on on Mac OS X and FreeBSD as well.
+It works with with Python versions 2.6, 2.7 and 3.2+ on Linux and Windows.
+Some testing was done on Mac OS X and FreeBSD as well.

 Installing